jdaymude/phd101/README.md

-# phd101
-A reference guide for navigating a PhD in computer science or mathematics
+# PHD 101: A guide for computer science PhDs

+TODO: Copy the global statement from the about page here.

+The full guide is [available online](https://jdaymude.github.io/phd101/).